Where can I find the permit application?

 How do I know if my address is in Largo?

-Verify a location by looking at the site address listed on the Property Appraiser’s website.
-If the mailing address says Largo that doesn’t always mean it’s in Largo’s jurisdiction, however if the site address says Largo, it is within our jurisdiction and permits need to be applied with us.
+Verify a location by looking at the "Current Tax District" listed on the Property Appraiser’s website.
+If the address says Largo, that doesn’t always mean it’s in Largo’s jurisdiction.
+However, if the "Current Tax District" says LARGO(LA), it is within our jurisdiction and permits need to be applied with us.

 What is a Notice of Commencement and why do I need it?